mdcowan/InnerPathCoaching/README.md

-# Project and Portfolio IV Project - Inner Path Coaching
+# Project and Portfolio IV Project - Inner Paths Coaching

 This website is a portfolio web site design for Inner Path Coaching.
 The design and code have been created by Marjana Cowan.